sparcopt/odin-eye/website/docs/events/intro.md

 :::

 Upon implementation, the event stream will utilize [API Keys](https://en.wikipedia.org/wiki/API_key) as the default authentication method.
 Subsequently, this documentation will be revised to include the necessary instructions.

-## Versioning

-The OdinEye API is versioned.
-The API version name is based on the date when the API version was released.
-For example, the API version 2022-11-28 was released on Mon, 28 Nov 2022.

-Any breaking changes will be released in a new API version.
-Breaking changes are changes that can potentially break an integration